You are here: Home

 By showing this detailed information on the pedigree it allows our breeders to make breeding decisions based on correct information and science and ensures negative genetic and heritable issues are less likely to be passed from parent to offspring.
 It gives puppy buyers a good indication of the health and temperament of their puppy and demonstrates that the puppy’s breeder had detailed information when selecting their puppy’s parents.
 It also demonstrates that the breeder places a priority on health and temperament in their breeding program and is trying to reduce the risks associated with breeding and owning a living being.

 b.
-Our stud books for all breeds are open.
-This helps to increase the genetic diversity of the breeds.
+Our stud books for all breeds are open where it can be demonstrated that the addition of a dog into the gene pool is in the best interest of the breed.
+An open stud book helps increase the genetic diversity of the breeds.
 This can be a dog of the same breed without papers, or with papers which are not recognised by traditional registries, or with limited register papers, or a dog of a different breed (Where this has been done as with the LUA Dalmatians, it has been done to counteract the high uric acid problem that affects all Dalmatians).
 By opening our stud books we provide greater choices for breeders to make in their breeding programs and we increase the genetic diversity within the breed’s genepool.

 Breeders can register their dogs on the MDBA stud registry in addition to registering them with traditional registries.
 This helps them track more ancestry information than the traditional registries provide.

 Some breeders only use the MDBA stud registry as they do not want to use traditional registries.
 Our registry is also open for breeders to register dogs of breeds in development.

 The ability to have a predictable dog to share you and your family's life is the main attraction and benefit for people who wish to own a dog of a particular breed.